Monday, August 28, 2017

 Saturday, March 18, 2017

-Honestly, Honesty is overrated.
+Honestly, honesty is overrated.

 It is a lovely day in Orlando today.
 The kind that makes your fears disappear and lends hope to all your dreams.
 That Somalians are starving, that the flesh trade rages on, that the terrorism of racism gets stronger, and that world peace seems more distant than ever, seem like nightmares that do not apply here.